 Easing your child’s worries about coronavirus

-As the Covid-19 pandemic enters its second wave, its effects could leave a lasting impression on ourselves and our children.
+As the Covid-19 pandemic progresses, its effects could leave a lasting impression on ourselves and our children.

 GPs have seen an increase in patients suffering from mental health difficulties related to coronavirus, and many parents are concerned about the impact of the pandemic – with school disruptions and social distancing – on their children.

-They may be worried about going to school and catching the disease.
-They could be disappointed that exciting plans like school trips or going on holiday have been cancelled.
+They may be worried about catching the disease.
+They could be unsettled by switching between school and homeschool, and upset that exciting plans like school trips or going on holiday have been cancelled.
 And they may also be worrying about themselves or someone they love becoming unwell.

 ‘The fears kids will have will depend to some extent on age and how much they understand,’ says psychotherapist Noel McDermott.